 A fee of $100 will be paid to the instructor for bronze and silver clays and other materials used in class.

-$40 materials fee paid to instructor plus the cost of metal clay (available from instructor or may be purchased from on-line vendors).
+A $15 materials fee is paid directly to instructor plus the cost of metal clay (available from instructor or may be purchased from on-line vendors).